Decision-Neuroscience-Lab/coding-workshop-material/Writing-Clear-Code.md

 ## Advice on writing and formatting MATLAB code

-- Use long variable names with underscores (HELLO_DECISION_NEUROSCIENCE_LAB) to avoid lengthy documentation.
-It is also easier for others to understand your variables and functions.

-- Make good use of comments, but avoid super-obvious ones.

-- Adopt a guideline for variable usage and commenting style.

-- It's nice to line up equal signs, spaces, and commas; this helps a lot with spotting errors.

 - Have consistent indentation and styling.
 Styling is a personal preference, but keeping the styling consistent makes it easier to read.